 Security posture

-Security posture for the Coven daemon: local Unix-socket trust, daemon-owned enforcement, no stored provider credentials, remote access guidance, and explicit destructive confirmations.
+Security posture for the Coven daemon: same-user local IPC trust, daemon-owned enforcement, no stored provider credentials, remote access guidance, and explicit destructive confirmations.

 Coven's daemon security model is local-first and deliberately narrow.